dotnet/docs/docs/current-1.1/contributing.md

 # Using the current-1.1 folder and sub-folders

-This folder is the top-level node that matches the [docs](../welcome.md) folder, but contains deltas for the the .NET Core 1.1 release.
+This folder is the top-level node that matches the [docs](../welcome.md) folder, but contains deltas for the .NET Core 1.1 release.

 The goal of this separate parallel folder structure is to provide a location for the 1.1 release related content that can be relatively easily merged into